On Nov, 27 2017

 - They engage others, communicate and listen deeply, and ignite the passions and motivations of those around them.

 Our organizations, and the world, need great transformational leaders.
-How do we develop them?
+How do we develop them and advance their transformational leadership skills?
 It all starts with self-mastery.

 What is Self-Mastery?